regenwatchdog/regenwatchdog.github.io/_estates/westminster/churchstreet.md

   - '-0.170681,51.523316'
 published: true
 ---
+Circa 200 homes on Westminster's Church Street area estate are under threat of potential demolition.

 Church street estate is located in Maida Vale, situated beside the Regent's Canal and in close proximity of Regent's Park.
 It is also [located](https://lbhf.maps.arcgis.com/apps/webappviewer/index.html?id=7cab3cdf6e344a0fb24df59ed6b9bdc5) within an area that has been designated a __Housing Renewal__ zone in Westminster's [draft 2019-2040 Local Plan](https://www.westminster.gov.uk/cityplan2040).